Viewing this page on your device?

 Are you wondering what crossing the midline is all about?
-Read on for more information and some helpful tips!

 When Occupational Therapists and other professionals talk about “midline crossing”, the midline they are referring to is an imaginary line drawn from the head to the feet that separates the left and the right halves of the body.

 Crossing this midline means that a body part (eg hand or foot) is able to spontaneously move over to the other side of the body to work there.

 Before this ability is well established, you may have noticed that your young child may tend to use the left hand on the left side of the body and the right hand on the right side of the body.

 Click on the quick links below to find the information you need on this page:

 The ability to cross the midline is important on the physical level as well as on the brain level.